OctopusDeploy/docs/docs/octopus-rest-api/examples/register-listening-tentacle.md

 description: An example script to register a listening tentacle.
 ---

-These scripts demonstrate how to programmatically register a Listening Tentacle.
+This script demonstrates how to programmatically register a Listening Tentacle.

 ## Usage